mofton/-phase1_project/README.md

-Travel App
+Chatbot App
-Welcome to our travel app!
-This is a web application that allows users to plan and organize their travels, and discover new destinations around the world.
-Our goal is to help travelers save time and make the most out of their trips by providing them with a user-friendly interface and useful features.
+Welcome to the chatbot app!
+This is a simple application that allows users to chat with a computer program that simulates human conversation, also known as a chatbot.
+Our chatbot can answer questions, provide information, and even make small talk with users.

 Features
-The travel app includes the following features:
+The chatbot app includes the following features:

-Destination search: Users can search for destinations by name, country, or activity.
+Natural language processing: Our chatbot uses natural language processing (NLP) techniques to understand and interpret user messages.
-Trip planning: Users can create and manage their trips by adding activities, accommodations, and transportation options.
+Customizable responses: Users can customize the chatbot's responses by adding or editing predefined templates and responses.
-Reviews and ratings: Users can read and write reviews and ratings for destinations, activities, and accommodations.
-Travel guides: Users can access travel guides and recommendations for popular destinations, activities, and cuisines.
-Social sharing: Users can share their travel plans and experiences with their friends and followers on social media.
+Integration with messaging platforms: Users can integrate the chatbot with messaging platforms such as Facebook Messenger, Slack, or Telegram.
+Analytics: Users can track and analyze the chatbot's performance, including the number of conversations, messages, and user satisfaction ratings.
 Technologies
-The travel app is built using the following technologies:
+The chatbot app is built using the following technologies:

-Front-end: HTML, CSS, JavaScript, React
+Front-end: HTML, CSS, JavaScript
-Back-end: Node.js, Express.js, MongoDB
-APIs: Google Maps, TripAdvisor, OpenWeatherMap